Classical Music for the Eastside

 Eastlake Performing Arts Center

-Although they never met, Ludwig van Beethoven and Franz Schubert were a mutual admiration society.
-After seeing some of Schubert's scores, Beethoven remarked that the younger composer had "the divine spark of genius"; Schubert revered Beethoven above all other composers and, too shy to ever request an in-person meeting, asked at the end of his tragically short life to be buried as close to Beethoven as possible.
-This concert gives audiences the opportunity to savor these two geniuses' music back-to-back.
-Soprano Stacey Mastrian is the engaging and dramatic soloist for Beethoven's concert aria Ah, perfido!
-(Ah, faithless one!) and Schubert's lyrical Der Hirt auf dem Felsen (The Shepherd on the Rock).
+Historians are divided on whether they actually met face-to-face, but Ludwig van Beethoven and Franz Schubert were definitely a mutual admiration society based on their music.
+After seeing some of Schubert's scores, Beethoven remarked that the younger composer had "the divine spark of genius"; Schubert revered Beethoven above all other composers and asked at the end of his tragically short life to be buried as close to Beethoven as possible.
+This concert gives audiences the opportunity to savor two of these geniuses' symphonies back-to-back: Schubert's Symphony No. 5 (written at the age of 19) and Beethoven's Symphony No. 1 (from his 29th year).
+The concert opens with Schubert's rousing overture to Rosamunde.

 • Stage and Screen